1) Barup Sø

 Visiting and access:

 From the E47 motorway, which crosses Falster, turn off at junction 43 and drive towards Stubbekøbing on route 293.
 In Blæsebjerg, turn right in the direction of Lillebrænde.
 After just under 1km a Bird Protection Foundation sign can be seen indicating where one can park at the side of the road.
 From here, a track crosses the fields and leads to Barup Sø.
 An information board has been erected at the entrance to the reserve.
-A boardwalk leads to an observation tower at the southern end of the reedbeds.
-From the tower there is a good view across the reedbeds.
-In the tower are posters with information about the birds seen in the area.
+A boardwalk leads to an observation tower at the southern end of the reedbeds, but there is no entry to the tower for the time being.
+However, a good view of the reserve can be had by driving along Barup Søvej north of the reserve, where one can park at the side of the road.

 Barup Sø is always worth a visit, but the period from early spring to mid-summer is definitely the best time.